jamesmeyer1/EKSKube2IAM/README.md

 2) NodeInstanceRole
         This will be available in Outputs after you launch the nodes from CloudFormation
 3) Arn of the Role you create to access S3
-        You will need this for the application testing and to configure the test namespace
+        You will need this for the application testing and to configure the test namespace permissions
 ```

 # Environment Setup:
 ## Step 1:
 Download this repository so you can edit and deploy stacks locally.

 We begin by creating a VPC for Kubernetes in the US East (Ohio) region.
-Please check the region before you begin.
+Please check the region in the Management Console before you begin.
 When you create your Amazon EKS cluster, Amazon EKS tags the VPC containing the subnets you specify in the appropriate way so Kubernetes can discover them.
 You can read about the subnet and VPC tagging performed [here](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html#vpc-tagging).
 For this example the default IP range will work.

 Create the VPC using the amazon-eks-vpc.yaml for CloudFormation.

 ## Step 2:
-If you have never launched and EKS instance you will need to create a role as outline [here](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html).
-It provides the IAM policies you need to associate which are below too.
+If you have never launched and EKS instance you will need to create a role as outlined [here](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html).
+It provides the IAM policies you need to associate to your role, which are below too.
 * AmazonEKSServicePolicy
 * AmazonEKSClusterPolicy

 ## Step 3:
 Deploy EKS Cluster:
 1) Select EKS from Services and deploy your EKS Cluster.
-Make sure to check the region in the AWS Management Console.
-We are deploying to US East (Ohio) us-east-2.
+Make sure to check the region US East (Ohio) us-east-2 in the AWS Management Console.
 The format for you subnets will be: stackname-Subnet#.
-Please select the three subnets that were created for based on stackname.
+Please select the three subnets that were created for you based on your stackname.

 * Select the VPC with stackname-VPC
 * Select the security group with stackname-ControlPlaneSecurityGroup-####

 Creating an EKS cluster can take up to 15 minutes.
-We can use this time to update our CLI and install Kubectl which are required for this exercise.
+We can use this time to update our CLI, install Kubectl, and create a key pair which are required for this exercise.

 ## Step 4:
 Update AWS ClI to latest version: